 Perimenopause & Menopause

-For clients receiving homeopathic support for perimenopause or menopause, below are some additional strategies that can be very supportive and help with the balancing of hormones during this stage of life:
+Homeopathic care during perimenopause or menopause can be wonderfully supportive for women during these transitional phases.
+For clients receiving homeopathic care, below are just some additional strategies that can be very supportive and help with the balancing of hormones during this stage of life:

 Reduce stress